umich-brcf-bioinf/Jacquard/doc/overview.rst

-Most variant callers have embraced the Variant Call Format (VCF) standard [Reference]_, which clearly and succinctly describes variants from a single tumor-normal pair.
-However, while many callers follow the standard, they often adopt different ways to partition results (e.g. somatic file vs. germline file, or SNP vs. indel); likewise, each caller creates its own dialect of VCF fields and tags.
+Most variant callers have embraced the Variant Call Format (VCF) standard [ii]_, which clearly and succinctly describes variants from a single tumor-normal pair.
+However, while many callers follow the standard, they often adopt different ways to partition results (e.g. somatic file vs. germline file, or SNP vs. indel); likewise, each caller creates its own dialect of VCF fields and tags [iii]_ [v]_ [vii]_.

+Each variant caller follows its own algorithms, thus producing a distinct output.
+Because of this, it is valuable to run data through multiple variant callers and compare the outputs [iii]_ [v]_ [vii]_.
+However, since each caller has its own dialect, direct comparisons are difficult to make.

 Jacquard transforms the dialects of different variant callers into a controlled vocabulary of tags with a consistent representation of values.
 Furthermore, it intelligently merges VCFs from different patients and callers to create a single, unified VCF across your dataset.

 The consistent tag names and represntations expedite downstream analysis, and the ingerated VCF highlights both the prevelance of specific variants and the overall mutation loads across samples.

+|
 .. figure:: images/overview_Diagram.jpg

    **Overview of Jacquard Workflow :** *Jacquard transforms different caller dialects into a uniform VCF format.*

-At this time, the Jacquard-supported variant callers are MuTect, VarScan, and Strelka.
+At this time, the Jacquard-supported variant callers are:

+* MuTect [i]_
+* VarScan [iv]_
+* Strelka [vi]_

 A subset of the Jacquard commands support VCFs from other variant callers.